-Established in 1994, the 17 original universities used to meet in the Hotel Russell in London, which inspired their name.
-More universities joined over the years and the group became an established organisation in 2007.
+Established in 1994, the 17 original universities used to meet in the Hotel Russell in London, which inspired the group's eventual name.
+More universities joined over the years and the group became an established organisation of higher education in 2007.

 It is sometimes thought that these universities are the most prestigious in the UK, however it really depends on which course you choose to study, as it’s unlikely your day-to-day learning will be different from studying at a non-Russell Group university.

 The aims of the Russell Group include working together to lobby the UK government, creating and writing reports, having a forum to discuss concerns and issues, and working together across research projects.

 Which universities are in the Russell Group?